Fraunhofer-AISEC/codyze-evaluator/ecosystem/ecosystem-analysis.md

 #### HowTo:
 - Create a list of components to be used, e.g. Nova, Barbican, etc.
-- Add to the list the concrete packages that are planned to be used, e.g. github.com/openstack/nova
-- Use osv.dev to search for vulnerabilities in the specified packages
+- Use [osv.dev](osv.dev) to search for vulnerabilities in the specified components.
+The github repository link can be used to search for the concrete project, e.g. github.com/openstack/nova
 - Assess the severity of the vulnerabilities, check if fixes are available, and ensure that they are integrated

 Result: A [search for openstack vulnerabilities in the github.com/openstack/nova package](https://osv.dev/list?q=github.com%2Fopenstack%2Fnova&ecosystem=) results in various potential vulnerabilities.
 One listed vulnerability, for example, is [CVE-2022-47951](https://osv.dev/vulnerability/CVE-2022-47951) which shows that the vulnerability has been fixed.